-- The student may wear one ring or wedding set if married or engaged. - No bracelets are allowed. - Neck chains may be worn concealed under the uniform. - Only one small ear stud (pierced) may be worn in each ear; however, male students are not allowed to wear earrings at the clinical site or while in clinical attire. - $\circ$ No dangling earrings or ear charms may be worn in clinical settings. - No nose piercing or other visible body piercing or tattoos are allowed in clinical settings. - Eye lashes must be natural in color and length. - A watch with second hand must be worn in the clinical setting. - Perfume, cologne, and body sprays are not permitted to be worn in the clinical setting. - Deodorants and antiperspirants with strong odors may be subject to removal. - Chewing gum is not permitted within the clinical setting. - 5.
-Students are not allowed to eat on any of the units. - 6.
-Parking will be at the discretion of each clinical agency, and students will adhere accordingly.
+- The student may wear one ring or wedding set if married or engaged. - No bracelets are allowed. - $\circ$ $\;$ Neck chains may be worn concealed under the uniform. - Only one small ear stud (pierced) may be worn in each ear; however, male students are not allowed to wear earrings at the clinical site or while in clinical attire. - No dangling earrings or ear charms may be worn in clinical settings. - No nose piercing or other visible body piercing or tattoos are allowed in clinical settings. - Eye lashes must be natural in color and length. - A watch with second hand must be worn in the clinical setting. - Perfume, cologne, and body sprays are not permitted to be worn in the clinical setting. - Deodorants and antiperspirants with strong odors may be subject to removal.